Custom Backgrounds

 - Adjust fetch interval: Increase

-to reduce server load - Use local server: Host images locally for better performance
+customBGServiceConfigFetchIntervalto reduce server load - Use local server: Host images locally for better performance

 Configuration Not Updating